dbcollection/dbcollection/APIs/lua/DOCUMENTATION.md

 dbcollection.manager.process(name, task, verbose. is_test)
 ```

 Processes a dataset's metadata and stores it to file.
 This metadata is stored in a HDF5 file for each task composing the dataset's tasks.
-For more information about a dataset's metadata format please check the [list of available datasets](link_list).
+For more information about a dataset's metadata format please check the list of available datasets in the [docs](http://dbcollection.readthedocs.io/en/latest/available_datasets.html).

 #### Parameters